mattyyeung/mattyyeung.github.io/_posts/2023-01-10-greenforecast-energy-details.md

 ### How are Interconnectors treated - and why isn't Tasmania always 100% Greenness?

-Interconnectors?The big transmission lines that link states together affect Greenness and price.
+Interconnectors <!--?The big transmission lines that link states together-->affect Greenness and price.
 Electricity imported from another state is assumed to have the same Greenness as the state it's coming from - it's split into "imported green energy" and "imported fossil energy".
 This is why Tasmania, with no significant fossil plants, isn't always at 100% Greenness - imported electricity from Victoria has lower Greenness.
 Similarly, Victoria is more Green when it is importing from Tasmania.

 ### What is "Wholesale Price"?